 The organization was originally formed in 1964 as the "Norco Mounted Police".
 The group provided law enforcement services to the community until 1979 when the city incorporated and contracted full time deputies from the Riverside County Sheriff's Department.
 Since then, the Mounted Posse continues to work closely with the Norco Sheriff's Department, providing services within the city and surrounding communities.

 As the Mounted Posse evolved, it has become an all-volunteer organization taking direction from the City of Norco, Norco Sheriff, Norco Fire Department, and the Norco Animal Control Department.
 It has expanded its scope to promote charitable and public services, and promote education and safety among equine enthusiasts as well as non-riding citizens of the community.
-The Posse organizes, sponsors, hosts and participates in many activities throughout each year including a professional rodeo and the famous Mohave Trail Ride.
+The Posse organizes, sponsors, hosts and participates in many activities throughout each year including the Norco Mounted Posse Professional Rodeo Cowboys Association (PRCA) Rodeo.

 Thank you for your interest in the Norco Mounted Posse.
 If there are questions, comments, or we can be of service to you or your organization, please don't hesitate to contact us.
 This website will provide a snapshot of who we are and what we do.
 Additional information is available by contacting our office via phone or email.

 Posse members are trained, certified, and authorized by the City of Norco and the Riverside County Sheriff to patrol our cities 90+ miles of horse trails that parallel our streets.
 Our objectives are to help ensure a safe environment for everyone to enjoy our rural atmosphere by educating and assisting the public, reporting unsafe conditions, and writing vehicle parking violations within city limits.